modular-magician/terraform-provider-google-beta/website/docs/r/spanner_instance_config.html.markdown

 #
 # ----------------------------------------------------------------------------
 layout: "google"
-page_title: "Google: google_spanner_database"
+page_title: "Google: google_spanner_instance_config"
-sidebar_current: "docs-google-spanner-database"
+sidebar_current: "docs-google-spanner-instance-config"
 description: |-
-  A Cloud Spanner Database which is hosted on a Spanner instance.
+  A possible configuration for a Cloud Spanner instance.
 ---

-# google\_spanner\_database
+# google\_spanner\_instance\_config

-A Cloud Spanner Database which is hosted on a Spanner instance.
+A possible configuration for a Cloud Spanner instance.
+Configurations define the geographic placement of nodes and their replication.